Keep all of your citations in one safe place

 Any numbers related to a source that isn't the publication date, page range, or version number should be placed in the numbers position of the citation.
 This includes volume and issue numbers for journal articles, volume or series numbers for books, comic book numbers, and television episode numbers, to name a few.

 When including volume and issue numbers, use the abbreviation “vol.” for volume and “no.” for number.

 Zhai, Xiaojuan, and Jingjing Wang.
 "Improving Relations Between Users and Libraries: A Survey of Chinese Academic Libraries."
 The Electronic Library, vol. 34, no. 4, 2016, pp. 597-616.
 ProQuest Research Library, ezproxy.nypl.org/login?url=http://search.proquest.com.i.ezproxy.nypl.org/docview/1841764839?accountid=35635.

 "Chestnut."
 Westworld, directed by Richard J. Lewis, season 1, episode 2, Warner Bros., 2016.

-The production of the source is done by the publisher.
-The publisher is placed in the citation before the date of publication.
-Include the publisher for any source type except for websites when the name of the publisher is the same as the name of the website.
-It is also not necessary to include the name of publishers for newspapers, magazines, or journal articles, since the name of the publisher is generally insignificant.
+The publisher produces the source.
+In the citation, place the publisher before the date of publication.
+Include the publisher for any source type except websites when the name of the publisher is the same as the name of the website.
+Also, it’s not necessary to include the name of publishers for newspapers, magazines, or journal articles, since the name of the publisher is generally insignificant.